LinneaSowden/Udemy-Course-The-Complete-SQL-Bootcamp/README.md

-This course by Jose Portilla covers beginner and intermediate SQL concepts. # Udemy-Courses
+This course by Jose Portilla covers beginner and intermediate PostgreSQL concepts in PGadmin. # Udemy-Courses